 Treatment Options for Gallbladder Issues

 Treatment for gallbladder problems varies depending on the severity.
-Reducing fat intake and maintaining a healthy weight can help manage mild symptoms.
-Ursodeoxycholic acid might be prescribed to dissolve small gallstones, and cholecystectomy (gallbladder removal) is often recommended for recurrent gallstones or severe inflammation.
+Reducing fat intake and maintaining a healthy weight can help manage mild symptoms25.
+Ursodeoxycholic acid might be prescribed to dissolve small gallstones, and cholecystectomy (gallbladder removal) is often recommended for recurrent gallstones or severe inflammation26,27.

 Many people lead healthy lives without a gallbladder.
 After removal, the liver produces bile, which flows directly into the small intestine.
 While some dietary adjustments might be necessary, most individuals adapt well to life without a gallbladder.